hdclark/DICOMautomaton/documentation/reference_guide.md

 Launch an interactive viewer based on SFML.
 Using this viewer, it is possible to contour ROIs, generate plots of pixel intensity along profiles or through time, inspect and compare metadata, and various other things.

-### Notes

-- If there are no images available, this operation will silently convert dose arrays to image arrays.
-If there are images to display, dose arrays must be explicitly converted to be visible.

 ### Parameters